6 Natural Skin Brighteners

-There are several people of all different ages who continuously struggle with certain skin conditions such as dry skin, sun damage, acne, wrinkles, and rosacea.
+There are several people in all different age groups who continuously struggle with certain skin conditions such as dry skin, sun damage, acne, wrinkles, and rosacea.
 Having such skin conditions can be upsetting, and yes, conventional medicines may help you.
 Still, there is actually evidence that supports that making healthy food choices can improve the skin's overall health and vibrancy.

 Let's face it though - we all love our ice creams, cookies and chocolates, and that's completely fine.
-But is there something you could add to your daily diet that your skin and whole body would benefit from?
+But what are the natural skin brighteners you can add to your daily diet to achieve that healthy skin?

 Vitamin A is super essential for healthy-looking skin.
 It helps to promote epidermal differentiation; it rejuvenates and promotes skin grown and reduces over-productive sebaceous glands.
 In other words, it promotes skin cell turnover, which, for example, reduces the risk of severe acne break-outs.